 Solihull Council pays an annual levy (£8.5m in 2020-2021) to Transport for West Midlands, a proportion of which will support TfWM's spending on subsidised bus, train and tram travel for children and young people.
-Consequently, for the vast majority of post-16 learners, Solihull Council does not provide travel assistance directly to individual students because they can access their course using the transport network.
+Consequently, for most post-16 learners, Solihull Council does not provide travel assistance directly to individual students because they can access their course using the transport network.

 Solihull and the wider West Midlands is predominantly a large urban area that is well served by an extensive bus and rail network.
-The vast majority of schools and colleges are well served by this network.
+Most schools and colleges are well served by this network.